tubalmartin/riloadr/README.md

 * **Image groups**: You can create different Riloadr objects and configure each one to your needs (i.e. A group for images in the sidebar and another one for images in the main column).
 * **Image retries**: You can configure any Riloadr object to retry *n* times the loading of an image if it failed to load.
 * **Useful callbacks**: Riloadr allows you to attach callbacks for the `onload` and `onerror` image events.
 You can also set an `oncomplete` callback that fires when all images in a group are completely loaded.
-* **Bandwidth testing**: Riloadr uses the W3C Network Api to find out wether connection speed is fast enough to deliver HiDPI images (can be disabled).
+* **Bandwidth testing**: Riloadr uses the W3C Network Api to find out wether connection speed is fast enough to deliver Hi-Res images (can be disabled).
 * **Support for browsers with no Javascript support or Javascript disabled**: Use the `noscript` tag OR add and set the `src` attribute with the smallest image (the latter approach may make 2 requests instead of 1, not recommended).
 * **No UA sniffing**: Riloadr does not use device detection through user-agents.
 * **Lightweight**: 4.1kb minified (3.4kb jQuery version minified)